 NewTek, makers of TriCaster, launched a new video standard called Network Device Interface (NDI) in late 2015.
 Beginning in May 2016, ProPresenter 6 supports outputting to NDI.
 The goal of NDI is to simplify video workflows by allowing devices to communicate and send frame-accurate video and audio over standard network cables.
-For more information, take a look at NetTek's press release and website.
+For more information, click to read more about NDI on NewTek's website.

 The NDI output will replace an SDI output; the two cannot be used simultaneously.
 Currently NDI only supports a single output stream, so it doesn't replace the functionality of the Alpha Keyer Module.
 You can still use a DVI/VGA/HDMI output as long as it is the same resolution.
 (For example you can't output 1024x768 for a standard output and 1080 for NDI.)
 As with the SDI module, NDI cannot be used for Stage Display.